 Most dark roast coffee tastes burnt because it is roasted too aggressively.
 A great dark roast should taste bold, rich, and full-bodied while still staying smooth and balanced.

-Weaver’s Coffee & Tea specializes in dark roast coffee crafted for deep flavor, low bitterness, and dependable daily brewing.
-Our roasting approach focuses on preserving body, sweetness, and structure instead of creating smoky or overly charred flavor.
+Weaver’s Coffee & Tea specializes in medium, medium-dark and dark roast coffees crafted for balance, deep flavor, low bitterness, and dependable daily brewing.
+Guided by Master Coffee Roaster John Weaver's decades of roasting experience, our approach focuses on developing rich flavor and full body without excessive bitterness or burnt notes.

 Roasted in San Rafael, California, our dark roast coffees are designed to perform consistently across drip coffee makers, espresso machines, French press brewing, and everyday home coffee setups.